VladaAlek/pp-commerce-261124/README.md

  - landing page
  - all courses view
  - content of individual courses
- - - course content management as Admin - See section Superuser's features below
+ - course content management as Admin - See section Superuser's features below
  - profile page
  - money transfer component
+- About page

 ## Navigation

-here are documented some of the major **navigation possibilities** provided to the final user
+Here are documented some of the major **navigation possibilities** provided to the final user

 - [Index Page](docs/images/navigation/navigation%20to%20index%20page.png);
 - [All Courses 1](docs/images/navigation/navigation%20all%20courses%20view%20LG.png);